filecoin-project/specs/src/algorithms/crypto/signatures.md

 ## Messages

-To generate a signature for the [`Message`](data-structures.md#message) type, first serialize it, then hash the serialized bytes with blake2b-256.
+To generate a signature for the [`Message`](data-structures.md#message) type, first serialize it, then hash the serialized bytes with SHA256.
 Then, take the 32 byte digest output the hash and compute the signature over it.

 **Note**: for each specific use of a signature scheme, it is recommended to use a domain separation tag to treat the hash function as an independent random oracle.
 These tags are indicated in the relevant places throughout the specs.

-In the case of BLS signatures used as part of the Filecoin VRF, we define the following DSTs, byte of little endian uint64 representations of the following numbers:
-- for generating a new random ticket:           TicketDST   = `1`
-- for generating randomness for ElectionPoSt:   PoStDST     = `2`

-As with Filecoin's use of hash function we also define an input delimeter to separate concatenated elements for input to a signature (or hash), as a byte  of little endian uint 64 representation of the following:
-- inputDelimeter = `0`

-Alphanumerics used as input to signatures are encoded as ASCII strings.
+Read more about this in {{<sref randomness>}}.

 ## Signature Types